beched/ctf/2018/wctf-belluminar/mimicdb/README.md

 The reason is that initially the stacked queries were not allowed (so that you could not make 'waitfor delay' call), but then I added a second stage with the procedure and had to allow stacked queries =)

+Another alternative part of solution used by 0daysober is to declare your own variable with null-byte to exploit stored procedure and overwrite arbitrary files.

 # Solution
 Find the following vulnerabilities:
 - SQL injection in auth controller
 - SQL injection leading to aribtrary files creation in sp_logEvent procedure
 - Limited template inclusion in Flask

 1) Exfiltrate the source code of sp_logEvent procedure.
 This can be done by randomized algorithm using the following payload (see exp.py):
 ```python